JamieSinn/radioconfigtool-go/README.md

 into the binary.

-## Description
-This tool is designed to replace the current Java based tool for the following reasons:

-- The current tool is insecure as Java is compiled to bytecode, allowing for easy decompilation.
-- There is no security around the connection/configuration protocol used.
-  * Because of this, there are several severe security vulnerabilities that realistically cannot be fixed

-This new tool allows for much greater security, removing any configuration connection between the radio and configuration computer.

 ## How it works
-This configuration tool works off the idea of using pre-built images for each team when at competition.
-The images will be built on the FMS Server on Day 0 before teams arrive using a similar build script as the OpenWRT-Builder project.
-(Grabbing all teams from the _FIRST_ API for the event)

-This tool is currently designed only to replace the competition WPA Kiosk, though it could be extended to have a mode for practice/non-event use.
+This configuration tool is a re-write of the current Radio Configuration tool, with two key differences.
+- No longer written in Java, so decompilation to gain access to the source is no longer possible (Go compiles to machine code.)
+- Connection protocol is now encrypted - no longer possible to intercept and steal credentials without serious work.

 ## Development Requirements

 Because of the requirement of needing to intercept ARP packets, use of Google's gopacket library is required.
-Gopacket requires cgo as it binds to the C ```libpcap.h``` header.
+Gopacket requires cgo as it binds to the C `libpcap.h` header.

 1. Install go_amd64 (add go binaries to your PATH)
 2. Install TDM GCC x64 (add TDM-GCC binaries to your PATH) - Make sure to click the x86 and x64 option for TDM GCC.